Challenges of Adjusting for Inflation

 A. Difficulties in Asset Valuation

-- Frequent revaluation of assets is required to account for rising prices.
+• Frequent revaluation of fixed assets is required to ensure balance sheets reflect real purchasing power.

 B. Inconsistent Inflation Indexes